ghulje/tms-backend/README.md

 # Framework for Bun
 A javascript framework using Bun runtime.
-Designed for backend purposes, using [Knex](https://knexjs.org) for Model and Migrations.
+Designed for backend purposes, using [Knex](https://knexjs.org) for Migrations and Seeders.

 ## Tech Stacks
 - [Bun](https://bun.com)